joergkrause/svogv/projects/svogv/README.md

 This library is for Angular Version 2 or newer.
 The current release is for Angular 11 and matches the current Angular version usually.

-The design / UI stuff is made using Bootstrap 4 (@svgov/bootstrap) or Material (tbd).
+The design / UI stuff is made using Bootstrap 4 (@svogv/bootstrap) or Material (following the used Angular version).

 It's for developers who create standard forms and want to automate the development process.